 Well Water Samples for Bacteria Testing

-Bacterial contamination of well-water is common.
+Well water testing for bacterial contamination is very important.
 Contamination can be determined by testing for coliform bacteria that are indicators of sewage contamination.
 Water can also be analysed for other types of bacteria such as iron, sulfur or slime bacteria that cause blockage of plumbing systems, bad odors, discolorations and diseases.

 Various food can be contaminated by bacteria.
 Food samples can be tested for bacteria to monitor, detect and/or identify bacterial contamination.
 Tests can be performed for Total Plate (Aerobic/Anaerobic) Counts, Total Coliform, Salmonella, Shigella, Pseudomonads, Staphlococcus, Bacillus, and even Yeasts and Molds.